Notes on the Geography of Zimbabwe: Harare

 A lineup of the Arnold building and the twinned Store Brothers and Adams Building, the latter once a "gents outfitter."

-A closer view of the Arnold Building, built in 1910 as the gable states.
-Arnold used only the left half but lived upstairs.
+A closer view of the Arnold Building, built in 1910.
+Arnold used only the left half and lived upstairs.
 The ironwork came from Durban.

 Store Brothers, from 1911.
 The four brothers were drapers and milliners who occupied the premises until 1933, when they sold the building to Isaac Mizrahi, whose family owned the building for several more decades.
 The ironwork once again was from MacFarlane's in Glasgow.